apache/datasketches-cpp/python/README.md

 If you prefer to call the `setup.py` build script directly, you must first install `pybind11[global]`, as well as any other dependencies listed under the build-system section in `pyproject.toml`.

-The library is also available (or soon will be) from PyPI via `python -m pip install datasketches`
+The library is also available (or soon will be) from PyPI via `python -m pip install datasketches`.

 ## Usage